Miro0o/Docs-Notes/CS/🔑 CS_Core/🥷🏼 Operating System (Tech)/Apple/MacOS (Derived From UNIX Family)/FAQ.md

 ## 👉👉 How to clear cache on MAC?
+#macos #cache

 > ⚠ Use tools like  [CleanMyMacX](../../../🧰 Tools/🚀 Productivity/Storage Manager/CleanMyMacX.md) and [Cleaner One Pro](../../../🧰 Tools/🚀 Productivity/Storage Manager/Cleaner One Pro.md) to automate the process.

 ### What are the main cache types?
 > 🔗 https://macpaw.com/how-to/clear-cache-on-mac